Kaimātai Pūtaiao Whenua

 - study risks to coastlines from storms and tsunamis

 - measure gravity, earthquakes, electrical fields and magnetic fields

 - process data and measurements taken from Global Positioning System (GPS) equipment

 - provide information for search and rescue missions

 - advise central and local government, civil defence and other organisations about risks from volcanoes, for example

-- carry out research and experiments, and develop numerical models to support their hypotheses
+- carry out research and experiments, and develop numerical models to support their scientific theories

 - write research papers and reports based on the results of their studies

 - teach at universities and supervise students' research projects.